What is IRS Form 1040?

 The Lowdown on the 1040 IRS Tax Form

-Another common name for this is the individual income tax form.
-Usually, it must be filed no later than April 15th each year.
-If you make above a certain income threshold, you must file your income return.
+The 1040 is also commonly known as the individual income tax form.
+In most cases, it must be filed no later than April 15th each year.
+Taxpayers over a certain income threshold mush file an income tax return.

 What Does It Look Like?

-Under this, you mark your claim status.
-This will be determined on your marital status and whether or not you have dependents.
+Indicate your claim status.
+This is determined by marital status and whether or not you have dependents.

-Once you claim your dependents, you begin to claim your income.
-Here, the worksheet helps you add up all sources of income from the year.
+This is where you claim your income.
+The worksheet helps you add up all sources of income from the year.

-Lines 38 through 56 are for determining your taxes and credits.
+Lines 38 through 56 determine your taxes and credits.

-After that, lines 57 through 63 are for other things like self-employed taxes, additional IRAs, and first-time homebuyer credits.
+Lines 57 through 63 are for things like self-employed taxes, additional IRAs, and first-time homebuyer credits.

-After that, you calculate how much you have already paid out in the Payments section.
+Calculate how much you have already paid out in taxes.

 What Is It Used For?

-In the first page, you are calculating your adjusted gross income.
-This adjusted income number is created based on your wages or salary, any tips, dividends, interest, taxable refunds, alimony, capital gains, pension or IRA distributions, unemployment income, farm income, and benefits from Social Security.
+This number is based the total of your wages or salary, any tips, dividends, interest, taxable refunds, alimony, capital gains, pension or IRA distributions, unemployment income, farm income, and benefits from Social Security.

-Then, from your total income, you can take certain deductions to get your accurate AGI.
+From your total income, subtract deductions to get your AGI.

 Some allowable adjustments include:

-If using a filing service like TurboTax, they do this math for you and will recommend either the standard deduction or itemization of all your deductions in order to give you the most savings and highest refund possible.
+Using tax preparation software, it will do the math for you recommend either the standard deduction or itemization of all your deductions.
+This gives you the highest possible refund amount.

 Where to Get It?

-There are four main ways to obtain a copy of the IRS Form 1040.
-You can determine which method will be easiest for you from the list below.
+There are four main ways to obtain a copy of the IRS Form 1040:

-You can get it by calling 1-800-TAX-FORM.
+Call 1-800-TAX-FORM.
 The line is open from 7am to 7pm local time, Mondays through Fridays.
-On this line, you can order the current year or prior years’ worksheets to be sent to you.
+You can request the current year or prior years’ worksheets.

-During tax season, you can often find these at libraries or post offices.
-They may also be available elsewhere in your community.
+During tax season, you can often find tax forms at libraries or post offices.
+Your community may make them available elsewhere.

 You can get your IRS forms on the internet whenever you need them.
-You can easily download, print, and fill out anything needed.
-You can often find access even earlier online than you can anywhere else.
+Easily download, print, and fill out anything needed, usually earlier than anywhere else.

-Now that you know everything necessary about this important part of being a taxpayer, download your IRS 1040 form today to get a head start on your annual taxes.
+Download your IRS 1040 form today to get a head start on your taxes!